tonyjosephsebastians/MLAppy/README.md

 Now create a flask app:

-heroku create <name of your app>
-I named it mpg-flask-app.
-It will create a flask app and will give us a URL on which the app will be deployed.

 Finally, push all your code to Heroku remote:

 $ git push heroku master

-And Voilà!
 Your web service is now deployed on https://mpg-flask-app.herokuapp.com/predict.

-Again, test the endpoint using the request package by sending the same vehicle config:

-With that, you have all the major skills you need to start building more complex ML applications.